 These lovely brooch bouquets by Fantasy Floral Design have been making their way around the wedding blog circuit.
 But even if you’ve already seen them, they’re worth seeing again!
 Photographed by Alice Hu.

-#5.
-Clay.
-Made by dkdesignshawaii on Etsy, this bouquet composed of clay stephanotis flowers and Swarovski crystals is pretty realistic looking (not to mention beautiful)!
+Made by DKDesignsHawaii on Etsy, this bouquet composed of clay stephanotis flowers and Swarovski crystals is pretty realistic looking (not to mention beautiful)!

-#13.
-Cotton.
 These images are actually from the same wedding that utilized the sola flowers in #3.
-Brandon and Kristen also included cotton bolls in her bouquet, his boutonniere, and their decor!
+Brandon and Kristen also included cotton balls in her bouquet, his boutonniere, and their decor!

-#14.
-Pinecones.
-This glittered pinecone bouquet would be perfect for a winter wedding.
+This glittered pine cone bouquet would be perfect for a winter wedding.
 You can find DIY instructions here!

-#15.
-Herbs.
 For those of you who feel like a bouquet just isn’t a bouquet without something fresh and green, what about herbs?
-Besides being budget-friendly, a bouquet made of herbs would smell soo good.
+Besides being budget-friendly, a bouquet made of herbs would smell so good.
 The boutonniere is by InStyle Weddings.